T

 Destination-specific money tips

-• While credit cards are common, always carry some cash (pesos) for street food, markets, and smaller shops.
+• While credit cards are common, always carry cash for street food vendors and small shops in markets.
+Use ATMs inside banks for better security and lower fees.

 Plan the rest of your Mexico City trip